 17 and 18-year-olds are restricted to A1 motorcycle licences; 19 to 23-year-olds are able to obtain an A2 motorcycle licence.
 There is no need to move up the motorcycle licence levels if you don’t want to.
 The only reason to work towards a higher level licence is to be able to legally ride a higher-powered motorbike.

-Tests are carried out by DVSA examiners at approved test centres.
-Before the practical element of the test, you need to pass the motorcycle-specific theory test and a hazard perception test – both of which are carried out on a computer.
+DVSA examiners provide tests at approved test centres.
+Before the practical element of the test, you need to pass the motorcycle-specific theory test.
+This includes a hazard perception test.
+You’ll do both of these on a computer.

 Depending on the school you train with, you might find that the test for your licence is held in a different area to your training.
-It’s a good idea to take your training as close to the place you will be testing at so you can become familiar with the roads, level of traffic and the types of hazards you may come across.
-However, it’s not essential that you do this, just recommended to reduce some of the stress associated with taking a test.
+It’s a good idea to take your training as close to the place you will be testing at.
+This means you’ll be familiar with the roads, the traffic and the types of hazards you may come across.
+However, it’s not essential that you do this.
+We do recommend it to reduce some of the stress associated with taking a test.

 At Phoenix, we book our tests 10 weeks in advance at the DVSA testing centres closest to our training schools.
-Because of this, in most cases, we can ensure that your training will be taken in the same area as your licence test, at a time that is as soon after your training as possible.
-We’ll escort you to the test centre on one of our bikes with the right power to weight ratio for the level of licence you’re aiming to achieve.
+Because of this, in most cases, we can ensure that you get your training in the same area as your licence test.
+It also means you can choose a time as soon after your training as possible.
+We’ll escort you to the test centre on one of our bikes.
+We make sure you have the right power-to-weight ratio for the level of licence you’re aiming to achieve.

-The DVSA examiner is a different person to your instructor so they can be impartial when assessing your skills and competency on a motorcycle.
-Being familiar with the roads that you’ll be riding on for your examination is one way to improve your confidence in a testing situation.
+The DVSA examiner is a different person from your instructor.
+This lets them be impartial when assessing your skills and competency on a motorcycle.
+Being familiar with the roads that you’ll be riding on for your examination is one way to improve your confidence when you test.

 It’s natural and even good, to feel a certain level of stress or nerves before and during your motorcycle licence examination.
 It can help you to remain alert and more aware of your surroundings.
-Having a level of familiarity with the area you’re testing in means you’ll have less to worry about and be able to focus more on the instructions the examiner is giving you throughout the examination.
+Having a level of familiarity with the area you’re testing in means you’ll have less to worry about.
+This helps you to focus more on the instructions the examiner is giving you throughout the examination.

 Training and testing for a full motorcycle licence in the same place are not essential, but it is advisable.
-If you’re interested in training for a full motorcycle licence and taking your test in the same area, get in touch with us today!
+If you want to train for a full motorcycle licence and take your test in the same area, get in touch with us today!